i31pc17/dbqb/README.md

     id: ['test', 'test2'],
     // id NOT IN ('test', 'test2')
     'id !=': ['test', 'test2'],
-    // nick LIKE 'test%',
+    // nick LIKE 'test%'
     'nick %': 'test%',
-    // nick NOT LIKE
+    // nick NOT LIKE 'test%'
     'nick !%': 'test%',
     // ( nick = 'test' OR id = 'test' OR (adult_yn = 'Y' AND name = 'test2'))
     [Symbol('OR')]: {